Galen Cisco (Courtesy of the Toronto Blue Jays)

 While in New York, “Ohio State” (Stengel’s name for Cisco) started and relieved.
 Despite the team’s futility, he was able to discuss the art of pitching with teammates Roger Craig, Al Jackson, Don Rowe, Bob Miller, and Larry Bearnarth, all of whom later became pitching coaches in the major leagues.
 “I think everybody used to talk more [then] about the game than they did later.
 I’m talking about in the 1990s on.
 I think they talked about the game much more then,” said Cisco.

-Cisco came in to the 14th inning of the second game of a doubleheader against the San Francisco and proceeded to shut down the Giants.
+Cisco came in in the 14th inning of the second game of a doubleheader against the San Francisco and proceeded to shut down the Giants.
 His mound opponent late in the game was Gaylord Perry, who was struggling to stay in the major leagues, but who would ultimately win 314 games and a plaque in Cooperstown.
-Perry was called into the game in the 13th inning, and Perry later acknowledged throwing his first spitball in this game.
+Perry was called into the game in the 13th inning, and he later acknowledged throwing his first spitball in this game.
 Cisco and Perry traded scoreless innings until Jimmy Davenport tripled in the winning run for the Giants in the 23rd inning.

-Unfortunately, he followed this fine season by limping to a 4-8 record and a 4.49 ERA in 1965.
+The Cisco followed this fine season by limping to a 4-8 record and a 4.49 ERA in 1965.
 After the season, Cisco was sent to the minors, finishing his four-year Mets career with an 18-43 record and 4.04 ERA.

-Williams, who was named skipper of the 1967 Red Sox, told Cisco he would try to get him his pension.
+Williams, who was named manager of the 1967 Red Sox, told Cisco he would try to get him his pension.
 “He told me if he had a chance he would give me a look or maybe bring me up even for two years the last 30 days when teams could expand the club,” Cisco recalled.
 If he’d been hurting the team, Williams would have sent him down, but Williams stuck to his word in 1967 and gave him a shot.
 Cisco started the year with the Red Sox as a reliever.
 Looking back 40 years later, Cisco said the team didn’t seem special at the start.

 “I think we thought we had a pretty good club.
 What it boiled down to was what kind of pitching staff you had,” said Cisco.
 “I don’t think anybody expected us to do anything like (the 1967 Red Sox eventually) did.”
 Cisco was used mostly in mop-up work.
 He pitched in 11 games and threw 22 1/3 innings for the Impossible Dream team.
-But shortly after the All-Star break, the Red Sox saw an opportunity to improve their bench and picked up Norm Siebern, and sent Cisco to the minors to free up the roster spot.
+But shortly after the All-Star break, the Red Sox saw an opportunity to improve their bench by picking up Norm Siebern, and sent Cisco to the minors to free up the roster spot.

 A number of players chafed under the pressure of playing for Dick Williams, but not Cisco.
-“I learned a lot of baseball as a player from Dick,” he says.
+“I learned a lot of baseball as a player from Dick,” he said.
 “He was a no-nonsense guy.
 You didn’t have to wonder what he was thinking about.”
 In this regard, Cisco added, Williams was much like Woody Hayes.
 “He was honest with me always.
 I got along with him just fine.”

 After the season, Cisco was sold to the expansion Kansas City Royals, who would begin play the following spring.
 Unlike the Mets in 1962, though, the Royals were more mediocre than atrocious.
 “The Royals I think had a little bit better draft.
 The way the draft was set up I think the Royals had a little bit better advantage than the Mets,” Cisco said, comparing the two expansion clubs.

 The following year Omaha hired Cisco as a player-coach.
-The plan was to work as the pitching coach, but to take to the mound if there were injuries or the team was in dire need of an arm.
+The plan was to work as the pitching coach, but to take to the mound if there were injuries or if the team was in dire need of an arm.
 He threw 76 innings and finished his final year as a player with a 2.49 ERA.
-Cisco also won his final six decisions, which was the longest streak in his pro career.
+Cisco also won his final six decisions, the longest winning streak in his pro career.

 Just 35 years old, Cisco became the pitching coach for Bob Lemon in Kansas City in 1971.
 During his tenure with the Royals, he worked with such top-notch starters as Dennis Leonard, Steve Busby, and Paul Splittorff.
 All three credited Cisco for their successes.
 “I had been dropping too much on my slider and Galen got on me about throwing more over the top,” Busby told The Sporting News in 1973, after the publication named him the American League Rookie Pitcher of the Year and a year before he won 20 games with the Royals.
 “I guess I was doing the same thing with my fastball.
-I know I felt better and threw better when I went back to the old way.”
+I know I felt better and threw better when I went back to the old way.”6

 Mound ace Leonard told The Sporting News in 1976, “When I struggled last season, Galen worked with me.
 He told me I was dropping down too much and everything I was throwing was flattening out.
-He worked with me for hours and hours.”
+He worked with me for hours and hours.”7

 When Splittorff contemplated quitting in the minors, Cisco talked him out of it.

 A few years later Cisco worked with Williams in San Diego.
-In 1987, the Toronto Blue Jays hired Cisco as their pitching coach, and within four years, his staff included Jimmy Key, Dave Stieb, Todd Stottlemyre, and David Wells.
+In 1987 the Toronto Blue Jays hired Cisco as their pitching coach, and within four years his staff included Jimmy Key, Dave Stieb, Todd Stottlemyre, and David Wells.
 Wells, not known for his love of management, appreciated Cisco’s assistance.
 “Galen Cisco helped me a lot.
-He would help me correct little things if he saw me doing something wrong, and we would talk pitching,” Wells said in 1988.
+He would help me correct little things if he saw me doing something wrong, and we would talk pitching,” Wells said in 1990.8

 Cisco led the Jays’ pitchers during their world championship years of 1992-1993, the first team to win back-to-back World Series in 15 years.
 In addition to Key, Stieb, Stottlemyre, and Wells, pitchers who threw for him during those two years included Jack Morris, David Cone, Dave Stewart, Tom Henke, Duane Ward, and Mike Timlin.
-“I have to give (Pat) Gillick a lot of credit, and the scouting department.
-After the first (championship), most teams would have stayed pretty much pat, but they brought in two or three key players … Without those players, I wonder if we would have won it back to back,” said Cisco.
+“I have to give (Pat) Gillick a lot of credit, and the scouting department,” Cisco said.
+“After the first (championship), most teams would have stayed pretty much pat, but they brought in two or three key players. … Without those players, I wonder if we would have won it back to back.”

 Toronto did not re-sign Cisco after the 1995 season, but the year wasn’t all bad for the Ohio State graduate.
 He was inducted into OSU’s Varsity Hall of Fame.

-Looking back on his successful career as a pitching coach, Cisco said he doesn’t have one favorite hurler.
-“I think that two starters had as good stuff as anybody: one was Dave Stieb and one was Steve Rogers,” he said.
+Looking back on his successful career as a pitching coach, Cisco said he didn’t have one favorite hurler.
+“I think that two starters had as good stuff as anybody: One was Dave Stieb and one was Steve Rogers,” he said.
 The smartest pitcher?
 Busby.
 “He studied (hitters’) weaknesses and was a student of pitching.
 If this guy stayed healthy, he would have been something,” Cisco said of his former pupil, whose career was cut short by injuries.

 Sources

-Cataneo, David, Casey Stengel: Baseball’s “Old Professor” (Cumberland House, 2003)
+Cataneo, David.
+Casey Stengel: Baseball’s “Old Professor” (Nashville: Cumberland House, 2003).

-Koppett, Leonard, The New York Mets: The Whole Story (New York: Macmillan, 1974)
+Koppett, Leonard.
+The New York Mets: The Whole Story (New York: Macmillan, 1974).

-Perry, Gaylord and Bob Sudyk, Me and the Spitter (New York: Signet Books, 1974)
+Perry, Gaylord, and Bob Sudyk, Me and the Spitter (New York: Signet Books, 1974).

-www.ohiostatebuckeyes.cstv.com/ – the Ohio State University Athletic Department website
+ohiostatebuckeyes.cstv.com/ (Ohio State University Athletic Department website).

 Full Name